harrinp/WalledIn/README.md

 -h              --> help
--cw arg1 arg2   --> Set color of walls (Foreground) (Background) -cp arg1 arg2   --> Set color of player (Foreground) (Background) -cpn            --> Shortcut to not color player
+-cw arg1 arg2   --> Set color of walls (Foreground) (Background) -cp arg1 arg2   --> Set color of player (Foreground) (Background) -ncp            --> Shortcut to not color player
--cpw            --> Shortcut to not color wall
+-nwp            --> Shortcut to not color wall
 -nc             --> Shortcut to not color anything
 -p arg1         --> Change the character that the player is displayed as.
 Limit 1 character -w arg1         --> Change the character that the inside of the walls are displayed as.
 Default is " ".
 Limit 1 character